deestroy/SYSC-3303/readme.md

 An elevator has information about its current task.
 This includes the floor it's heading to, the direction, and time needed for the task.
 It receives instructions from the Scheduler, executes them, then sends a message to the Scheduler.

 #### Scheduler
-The Scheduler in this Iteration acts as a communication channel; it takes entries from the FloorSubsystem and delivers them to the Elevator.
-It also receives messages from the
+The Scheduler in this Iteration acts as a communication channel; it takes entries from the ElevatorSubsystem and delivers them to the Elevator.
+It also sends and receives messages from the ElevatorSubsystem about the status of Elevator.
-Elevator and delivers them to the Floor.

 #### ElevatorSubsystem.java
-ElevatorSubsystem acts as a communication channel for Elevator.java and Schdeuler.java; it takes instructions from Scheduler and sends them to Elevator for it to execute.
+ElevatorSubsystem acts as a communication channel for Elevator.java and Scheduler.java; it takes instructions from Scheduler and sends them to Elevator for it to execute.
+Takes the instructions from Elevator and sends back to Scheduler

 ## Time and speeds:
 According to the Data provided in Project Iteration 0,